South Wigston railway station

-The station is not staffed, so passengers buy the full range of tickets for travel from the guard on the train at no extra cost.
-Facilities on the platforms are limited, consisting only of one "bus shelter" type canopy on each of the two platforms to protect passengers from the weather, as well as a time-table, audible public address system and notice board.
+The station is unstaffed, so passengers have to either buy their tickets for travel from the guard on the train at no extra cost or online.
+Facilities at the station are limited, consisting of a "bus shelter" type shelter on each of the two platforms to protect passengers from the weather, as well as a timetable board, public address system and noticeboard.

 History

-Wigston had three railway stations: Wigston South on the Midland Counties Railway opened in 1840 (dismantled), Wigston Magna on the Midland Main Line opened in 1857 and Glen Parva on the South Leicestershire Railway opened in the 1860s.
+Wigston once had three railway stations: Wigston South on the Midland Counties Railway opened in 1840 (dismantled), Wigston Magna on the Midland Main Line opened in 1857 and Glen Parva on the South Leicestershire Railway opened in the 1860s.
 However, British Railways closed all three stations by 1968.

-The present South Wigston station was opened on Saturday 10 May 1986 and is at a new site about 300 metres east of the site of the former Glen Parva station.
+The present South Wigston station was opened on Saturday 10 May 1986 and is at a new site about 300 metres, (328 feet), east of the site of the former Glen Parva station.
 The new station cost £135,000 to build and was funded by Leicestershire County Council.